oschwengers/apiad.github.io/_posts/random/2019-01-31-changed-blog.md

   - Random
 ---

-I recently started using Github pages and Jekyll for blogging.
+I recently started using Github Pages and Jekyll for blogging.
 This post summarizes my reasons.

 <!--- more --->